 - Applicant(s) must hold title to the residence

-- The income of relatives living in the dwelling must be included in the total income total excluding the first $10,000 of the relative’s earnings
+- The income of non-owner relatives living in the dwelling must be included in the total income total excluding the first $10,000 of each relative’s earnings

 - Applicants applying who share ownership of the residence must all apply and must all qualify to receive eligibility for REAP